Designing a low-loss high reflectivity mirror for gravitational waves detectors by combining a dielectric metasurface and a multilayer stack: Introduction

 Metasurfaces are planar devices structured at the wavelength scale.
 They have recently emerged as a new technology capable of pushing the boundaries of traditional optical components \cite{Genevet_2017, Kuznetsov_2024}, with manufacturing facilities now capable of structuring very large surfaces \cite{Zeitner_2023,Park_2024}.
 Although dielectric resonant metasurfaces have theoretically demonstrated their potential as highly reflective coatings \cite{Bruckner_2010,Matiushechkina_2023}, current demonstrations are still far from what is required for gravitational-wave detectors.
-This is mainly because these resonant structures are highly sensitive to manufacturing errors, making every experimental realization difficult \cite{Matiushechkina_2024}.
-One way to mitigate this sensitivity is to combine the reflective metasurface with a multilayer stack.
-Dickmann and Kroker present such an assembly \cite{Dickmann_2018}, in which a one-dimensional structured metasurface and a multilayer Bragg mirror are placed on either side of a thick silica substrate [see Fig. \ref{fig:situation}.b].
-This system functions as a Fabry-Perot interferometer, and its anti-resonant behavior is achieved by adjusting the optical thickness of the spacer through temperature control of the silica substrate.
+This is mainly because these resonant structures are highly sensitive to manufacturing errors, making every experimental realization difficult \cite{Matiushechkina_2024, Patoux_2021}.
+One way to mitigate this sensitivity is to combine the reflective metasurface with a multilayer stack, as proposed in Ref.~\cite{Dickmann_2018} and schematized on Fig.~\ref{fig:situation}b.

-Here, we propose an alternative approach using a two-dimensional structured metasurface [see Fig. \ref{fig:situation}.c].
-First, a multilayer Bragg mirror is deposited on the substrate and covered by an additional low-index layer.
+In our approach, represented in Fig.~\ref{fig:situation}.c, a multilayer Bragg mirror is first deposited on the substrate and covered by an additional low-index layer.
 Next, a high-index layer is deposited on the dielectric stack and 2D-structured to form the reflective metasurface.
-The additional low-index layer acts as a spacer between the Bragg mirror and the reflective metasurface, with its thickness optimized to ensure anti-resonant behavior.
+The additional low-index layer acts as a spacer between the Bragg mirror and the reflective metasurface, with its thickness optimized to ensure anti-resonant behavior, without the need for thermal tuning.